Shopify/checkout-sheet-kit-swift/README.md

     // The buyer encountered an error during checkout.
   }

-  func checkoutDidClickContactLink(url: URL) {
+  func checkoutDidClickLink(url: URL) {
-    // Called when the buyer clicked a link which points to an email address or telephone number via `mailto:` or `tel:`.
+    // Called when the buyer clicked a link e.g mail address or telephone number via `mailto:` or `tel:` or `http` links.
   }

-  func checkoutDidClickLink(url: URL) {
-    // Called when the buyer clicked a link which points to an external URL }
 }
 ```